WPezClasses/wp-ezclasses-docs-getting-started/README.md

 This the recommended approach to using WPezClasss.

 > * Important - Please Note: Given the modular / granular approach there are probably workable variations.
 Any of those are up to you.
-We prefer to lean
+The ez DNA prefers to lean
 > on consistency.
-For example, you could "manually" do the include() / require() for each class but that's a pain in the ass.
+For example, you could "manually" do the include() / require() for each class but that's a pain in the arse.
 You also don't then benefit from
 > spl_autoload (http://php.net/manual/en/function.spl-autoload.php).

 + Install / clone: https://github.com/WPezPlugins/wp-ezmu-plugins.